Skip to content

 Introduction

-Let's be honest—this article isn't meant to teach you from scratch.
-If you're completely unfamiliar with concepts like move semantics and smart pointers, we recommend going back to Volume 2 and working through the relevant chapters before returning here.
-The role of this article is a cheat sheet: we pull out all the C++ features that the OnceCallback series will use repeatedly, and for each feature, we cover only three things—"what it is", "how to use it", and "where it appears in OnceCallback".
-The goal is to prevent you from getting stuck on a syntax detail when reading the upcoming articles.
+Let's be honest, this isn't a "from zero" tutorial—if you are completely unfamiliar with concepts like move semantics and smart pointers, I suggest going back to Volume Two and finishing the relevant chapters before returning.
+The role of this article is a cheat sheet: we run through all the C++ features that will be used repeatedly in the OnceCallback series.
+For each feature, we cover only three things—"what it is", "how to use it", and "where it appears in OnceCallback".
+The goal is to ensure you don't get stuck on syntax details while reading the subsequent articles.

 Learning Objectives

-- Quickly review all the fundamental C++11/14/17 features required for the OnceCallback series
+• Quickly review all C++11/14/17 fundamental features required for the OnceCallback series.

-- Understand the specific application of each feature within the OnceCallback design
+• Understand the specific application of each feature in the design of OnceCallback.

-- Establish the knowledge baseline needed for subsequent deep dives
+• Establish the knowledge baseline needed for deep learning later on.

 Move Semantics and std::move

 Move semantics are the foundation of the entire OnceCallback—it is a move-only type, and its core design relies entirely on move semantics.
-Let's quickly run through the core concepts.
+Let's quickly review the core concepts.

 Rvalue References and Move Constructors

 C++11 introduced rvalue references T&&, which can bind to temporary objects (rvalues).
-The semantics of a move constructor T(T&& other) are to "steal" resources from other rather than making a copy.
-After the theft, other enters a "valid but unspecified" state—typically emptied out.
+The semantic of a move constructor is to steal resources from the source other, rather than making a copy.
+After stealing, other enters a "valid but unspecified" state—usually, it is emptied.

 int* data;